foundry-rs/starknet-foundry/design_documents/parametrizing_tests_with_fixed_values.md

 Test execution itself can be performed in any order as long as we display the results in grouped manner.
 We can follow the fuzzed tests implementation for this.

+### Behavior of `--exit-first` Flag

+In case `--exit-first` flag is used we should try to have consistent behavior of parametrized tests.

+If some other test fails and there are cases of parametrized tests that did not finish execution, we should not display any results of parametrized test.

+In case a parametrized test case fails, we should display it.
+Other cases may not be displayed in this case.

 ## Required Changes to Test Collector

 To support parametric test, we need to introduce some changes to the test collector in Scarb as outlined below.